fawda123/WtRegDO/README.md

 ### Functions

-Load the sample dataset and run weighted regression.
-All functions require data with the same format as SAPDC, with no missing values in the tidal depth column.
+A sample dataset, `SAPDC`, is included with the package that demonstrates the required format of the data.
+All functions require data with the same format, with no missing values in the tidal depth column.
 See the help files for details.

 ```r